laravel/docs/notifications.md

 <a name="customizing-the-notification-channel"></a>
 #### Customizing The Notification Channel

-If you would like to customize which channels a notifiable entity receives its broadcast notifications on, you may define a `receivesBroadcastNotificationsOn` method on the notifiable entity:
+If you would like to customize which channel that an entity's broadcast notifications are broadcast on, you may define a `receivesBroadcastNotificationsOn` method on the notifiable entity:

     <?php